Folk practices in Punjab: Shrines

 Various other saints are also venerated in Punjab such as Khawaja Khidr is a river spirit of wells and streams.
 He is mentioned in the Sikandar-nama as the saint who presides over the well of immortality, and is revered by many faiths.
 He is sometimes pictured as an old man dressed in green, and is believed to ride upon a fish.
 His principal shrine is on an island of the Indus River by Bhakkar in Punjab, Pakistan.
 Gugga Pir is a hero-deity from whom protection against snakebites is sought.
 He is one of an array of heroic, martial, and saintly figures of the region venerated for folk purposes.
 The fair known as Chhapar Mela is organised annually.

 Many villages in Punjab, India and Pakistan, have shrines of Sakhi Sarwar who is more popularly referred to as Lakha Data Pir.
 A shrine of Sakhi Sarwar is situated in district Dera Ghazi Khan in Punjab, of Pakistan, where an annual fair is held in March.
 A 9-day fair is organised every year in Mukandpur, Punjab, India.

-Other shrines are in honour of Seetla Mata who is worshiped for protection against childhood diseases with notable fair being held annually in Ludhiana district and is known as the Jarag mela; Gorakhnath who was an 11th to 12th centuryNath yogi and connected to Shaivism; and Puran Bhagat who is a revered saint in the Punjab region and other areas of the subcontinent.
+Other shrines are in honour of Seetla Mata who is worshiped for protection against childhood diseases with notable fair being held annually in Ludhiana district and is known as the Jarag mela; Gorakhnath who was an 11th to 12th century Nath yogi and connected to Shaivism; and Puran Bhagat who is a revered saint in the Punjab region and other areas of the subcontinent.
 People visit Puran's well located in Sialkot, especially childless women travel from places as far as Quetta and Karachi.

+In Punjab, the terms marhī or samādhi refers to a funerary monument.